thunderclient/thunder-client-support/README.md

 ![](https://github.com/rangav/thunder-client-support/blob/master/images/thunder-client-tests.png?raw=true)

 * We need to write a lot of boilerplate code in Postman and other clients to do basic testing using scripting like status code equal 200.
 So I implemented GUI based tests, where you select couple of dropdowns to do most standard tests very easily without any scripting knowledge.
+* Tests can be done for strings, number, count and type checking
+* Setting Env variable also possible in Tests section

 <a name="environments"></a>
 ## Environments